 Download Instructions for Lying Down

 Students often ask me what they can do, between lessons, to practice the Alexander Technique.
-Lying Down is a great way to develop awareness of your whole self, refine your sensory perception, and practice directing your body.
+Lying Down is a great way to develop your awareness of your whole self, mind and body, and to experiment with thinking into your body.
 Lying Down (pdf)

 Good Introductory Books on The Alexander Technique:

 - Back Trouble by Deborah Caplan

 - The Alexander Technique by Judith Liebowitz & Bill Connington

 - How You Stand, How You Move, How You Live by Missy Vineyard